nealmcc/guardian-news-headlines/readme.txt

 == Installation ==

 1. Install the plugin from the Plugins page on your WordPress dashboard.
-1. Activate The Guardian News Headlines plugin.
+1. Activate the Guardian News Headlines plugin.
 1. Add one or more Guardian News Headline widgets to the sidebar of your choice.

-== Frequently Asked Questions ==
+== Frequently asked questions ==

 = Can I have more than one headline widget? =